woman on laptop with coffee cup

 • $200: Student loan payment

-Your DTI ratio tells lenders whether can afford to take on another debt.
-Lenders generally like to see DTI ratios of 50% or less.
-If your DTI ratio is higher than 50%, you may have trouble getting a loan.
-If your DTI ratio is lower, you can borrow more money.
+Your DTI tells lenders whether you can afford to take on another debt.
+Lenders generally like to see a DTI of 50% or less.
+If your DTI is higher than 50%, you may have trouble getting a loan.
+If your DTI is lower, you can borrow more money.

 If your ratio is too high, start looking for places where you can cut back on your monthly budget or increase your income.